RUC-NLPIR/FlashRAG/docs/building-index.md

+## Indexing your own corpus

+### Step1: Prepare corpus
 To build an index, you first need to save your corpus in `jsonl` format as follows, each line is a document.

 ```jsonl
 {"id": "0", "contents": "contents for building index"}
 {"id": "1", "contents": "contents for building index"}
 ```

+If you want to use Wikipedia as a corpus, you can refer to our documentation for [process Wikipedia](./process-wiki.md) to convert it into an indexed format.

 We also support where document item contains both title and text:
 ```jsonl